Apply for Ongoing Resourcing Scheme (ORS)

 An ORS application:

-• Needs to give a clear and accurate picture of the child or student’s learning support needs, and show how they meet one or more of the ORS criteria
+• needs to give a clear and accurate picture of the child or student’s learning support needs, and show how they meet one or more of the ORS criteria

-• Can include information from a hearing, vision or medical report, if it’s relevant to the application.
+• can include information from a hearing, vision or medical report, if it’s relevant to the application.

-Fact Sheets and Guide to help you complete the ORS application forms:
+Fact sheets and guide to help you complete the ORS application forms:

 Read the ORS guidelines before you start the application process and for guidance as you complete the application.